 Thankfully, nausea lessens for most people by the second trimester.
-The second trimester is the really magical time when you are no longer sick, not yet huge, and when you start to feel little baby kicks.
+The second trimester is the magical time when you are no longer sick, not yet huge, and when you start to feel little baby kicks.
 During the third trimester, you are tired—a LOT.
-When I was in my third trimester, I just went to bed earlier.
+In my third trimester, I just went to bed earlier.
 It was easier the first time around because it was just my husband and me.
 I was exhausted but could sleep whenever I wanted.

-When I was pregnant with my second, it was more challenging since I had a toddler to take care of as well.
-The problem as you get bigger, though, is that it is harder to sleep.
-You can only lay in certain positions.
+When I was pregnant with my second, it was more challenging since I had a toddler to take care of.
+As you get bigger, it becomes harder to sleep, and you can only lie in certain positions.
 It can be tricky getting to sleep with the big belly and looming anxiety over when your baby will arrive.

 As your newborn grows into a toddler, you are presented with an entirely new set of challenges.
 One of them is the toddler meltdown.
 Toddlers are a bundle of conflicting emotions that they cannot control.
 They can’t fully articulate what the problem is sometimes.
 They want what they want when they want it.
 You can’t always understand what that is or get it for them fast enough.
 With my first, I gave into her a lot.
 I was also pregnant with my second during this time, so my energy level was not optimal.

 I have found the toddler meltdowns to be the most challenging parenting season because now they can talk back to you.
-They have their own thoughts and opinions — that can change within an instant — and they aren’t afraid to share them.
+They have their own thoughts and opinions—that can change instantly—and they aren’t afraid to share them.
 It is also hard to calm them down sometimes when they fly into a rage.
 Add in fighting with an older sibling, and parenting is harder than either pregnancy exhaustion or the newborn segmented sleep.
 That said, everyone is different.
 No matter what season of parenting you are in, it could be the hardest at this moment.
 Babies are constantly changing and growing, but you, as a mom, are too.

 Which parenting season have you found to be the most challenging?